Four-dimensional regular black strings in bilocal gravity: Conclusions

 \section{Conclusions}

 We have obtained a static uncharged black string solution to the modified Einstein equations of nonlocal gravity.
 Using an operator of order $1/2$ we have constructed an AdS-like solution which is regular at the origin (see Fig. 1).
-This is confirmed by the finite value of the curvature scalar at this point, which is guaranteed provided a fundamental characteristic length is present.
-In the asymptotic limit, we verified that the solution converges to the static black string of General Relativity (see Eq. (\ref{AsymptoticMetric})).
+This is confirmed by the finite value of the curvature scalar at this point, which is guaranteed provided a fundamental length is present.
+In the asymptotic limit, we verified that the solution converges to the static black string of general relativity (see Eq. (\ref{AsymptoticMetric})).

-We have shown that the object allows up to two horizon radii whose positions depend on the mass density.
+We have shown that for a given value of $\Lambda$ the object allows up to two horizon radii whose positions depend on the mass density.
 We have found that the Hawking temperature presents the usual linear behaviour for large values of the event horizon.
 However, for a critical value of this horizon the Hawking temperature vanishes and there is a black string remnant (see Fig. \ref{Hawking}).

 We have investigated the possibility of a perfect cosmological fluid to sustain the solution.
 In principle, this fluid is only compatible with $\omega>-1$ throughout space.
 However, by considering the energy conditions we found that the possibility of exotic energy is not excluded nearby the black string.